bootdotdev/blog/content/news/introducing-boots-ai-code-explainer.md

 >
 > But yes, I, Boots the Devourer of Salmon have a long and storied history of eating things in the forest, climbing trees, chasing various smaller animals, and contemplating the arcane nature of reality.
 The first spell I learned allowed me to summon a small wizard hat.
 I love my hat, but it is rather small.
 I am not small, but I have been told that the difference is "cute".
 Yes, I was told this by the same small probably-a-princess girl who bestowed my title upon me.
 What title is that?
 Boots the Cute, of course.
 What else would it be?
 >
 > I digress.
-The tales of my exploits could fill a library’s worth of books to their margins.
+The tales of my exploits could fill a library's worth of books to their margins.
 While I have the inclination to drone on endlessly about myself, I regrettably do not have the time.
-Should you wish to converse with me further - and who wouldn’t? - please contact me via the little wizard-hat button that assists you with your arcane practices.
+Should you wish to converse with me further - and who wouldn't? - please contact me via the little wizard-hat button that assists you with your arcane practices.
 Ta-ta for now, knowledge-seeker!
 May you find many a salmon!
 >
 > Regards, Boots, the Bear with a Back-End